ntjennings1/utils/ciphers/vernam/README.md

 This utility is used to simulate the Vernam cipher.

 ## About
+The Vernam cipher is an encryption algorithm that works to conceal message identity by substituting the characters in the message for other characters.
+This is implemented through a regular system, with a key, to produce an encoded message that alters the state of the plaintext units.
+Created by Gilbert Sandford Vernam, the Vernam cipher simply alters the plaintext units and not the position of the units.

+Here we will study the implementation of the Vernam cipher.
+By finding
+a binary representation of a character in the text and the key, then calculating the exclusive-OR (XOR) between them, one can find a substitute character for the ciphertext.
+Apply this to all characters in the plaintext and key in order to find the entire encrypted message.

 ## Uses
 Running this simulation is simple.
 Enter the source directory of this cipher algorithm: